-49ers interview Minnesota's George Paton for GM opening
+49ers interview Kyle Shanahan for coach, George Paton for GM

 SANTA CLARA, Calif.
-(AP) -- The San Francisco 49ers have interviewed Minnesota Vikings assistant general manager George Paton for the team's GM opening.
+(AP) -- The San Francisco 49ers interviewed Atlanta offensive coordinator Kyle Shanahan for their head coach opening and Minnesota assistant general manager George Paton for their GM vacancy.

+Team CEO Jed York met with both candidates on Friday as part of his cross-country tour of interviews as he seeks to replace coach Chip Kelly and general manager Trent Baalke following a 2-14 season that tied the worst mark in franchise history.

-The interview on Friday came a day after CEO Jed York met with Green Bay director of football operations Eliot Wolf and Packers director of player personnel Brian Gutekunst about filling the void created when Trent Baalke was fired Sunday following a 2-14 season.
+The 49ers have announced interviews with five candidates overall, with York meeting Wednesday with Buffalo Bills interim coach Anthony Lynn about the coaching job and Thursday with Green Bay director of football operations Eliot Wolf and Packers director of player personnel Brian Gutekunst about becoming general manager.

-San Francisco is also conducting a coaching search at the same time and interviewed Buffalo Bills interim coach Anthony Lynn for that job on Wednesday.
 York said he was open to hiring either the coach or general manager first.

+Shanahan is the son of two-time Super Bowl winning head coach Mike Shanahan, who also won a title as offensive coordinator in San Francisco in 1994.

+Kyle Shanahan's stock as a candidate has climbed as his Atlanta offense has flourished .
+Atlanta led the NFL in scoring, averaging 33.8 points per game, and quarterback Matt Ryan was picked as a first-team AP All-Pro on Friday.

 Paton has 20 years of NFL personnel experience and has turned down interviews for GM openings in the past but decided to meet with the 49ers.
 He has worked most of his career alongside Vikings general manager Rick Spielman, assisting him in Chicago, Miami and for the past 10 years in Minnesota.